NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: NVV-SuperBench

 \textbf{WER/CER$\downarrow$.} We compute WER for English and CER for Chinese via automatic speech recognition (ASR).
 Specifically, English utterances are transcribed with \texttt{Whisper-large-v3}~\cite{radford23_whisper}, whereas Chinese utterances are transcribed with \texttt{paraformer-zh}~\cite{gao22_paraformer}.

-\textbf{DNSMOS P.835$\uparrow$ (OVRL / SIG / BAK).} DNSMOS P.835 is a non-intrusive perceptual metric that predicts ITU-T P.835-style components: SIG (speech signal quality), BAK (background noise intrusiveness), and OVRL (overall quality).
+\textbf{DNSMOS P.835 (OVRL / SIG / BAK)$\uparrow$.} DNSMOS P.835 is a non-intrusive perceptual metric that predicts ITU-T P.835-style components: SIG (speech signal quality), BAK (background noise intrusiveness), and OVRL (overall quality).

-\textbf{Caption-speech alignment (prompt-based only).} To evaluate caption-speech semantic alignment for prompt-based systems, we compute CLAP Score, defined as the cosine similarity between frozen CLAP embeddings of the synthesized speech and the corresponding caption text.
+\textbf{Caption-speech alignment$\uparrow$ (prompt-based only).} To evaluate caption-speech semantic alignment for prompt-based systems, we compute CLAP Score, defined as the cosine similarity between frozen CLAP embeddings of the synthesized speech and the corresponding caption text.

-\textbf{NVV controllability (tag-based only).} For tag-controlled synthesis, we quantify NVV controllability along two complementary axes: \emph{type correctness} and \emph{coarse onset localization}.
-Each NVV is represented as a tuple $(t,s)$, where $t\in\mathcal{T}$ denotes the NVV type and $s$ denotes its onset index in the transcript.
+\textbf{NVV controllability (tag-based only).} For tag-controlled synthesis, we quantify NVV controllability along two complementary axes: \emph{type correctness} and \emph{placement accuracy}.
+Each NVV is represented as a tuple $(t,s)$, where $t\in\mathcal{T}$ denotes the NVV type and $s$ denotes its insertion position in the transcript.

 We propose a \emph{GT-conditioned} verification method to infer NVV occurrences in synthesized speech using Gemini~2.5 Pro.
 In preliminary experiments, we found that directly prompting Gemini to detect NVVs from speech in an open-ended manner is unreliable, mainly due to hallucinated events and confusion among acoustically similar categories.
 For each utterance $u$, the Gemini verifier is provided with (i) the synthesized speech, (ii) the \emph{unchanged} reference transcript, and (iii) the \emph{target} NVV type $t_u$ specified by the ground-truth tag.
 The verifier then outputs a binary presence decision $\texttt{present}_u\in\{0,1\}$ for the target NVV.
 If $\texttt{present}_u=1$, it inserts \emph{exactly one} inline marker \texttt{<}$t_u$\texttt{>} into the reference transcript without any paraphrasing; otherwise, it returns the original transcript without any tag.
-This constrained editing yields a deterministic predicted onset index $s_{p,u}$ from the tagged transcript, producing a predicted tuple $(t_u,s_{p,u})$.
+This constrained editing yields a deterministic predicted position index $s_{p,u}$ from the tagged transcript, producing a predicted tuple $(t_u,s_{p,u})$.
 The verifier may additionally report a small set of \emph{non-target} NVV types; these are treated as spurious predictions when computing false positives.